marqo-ai/marqo/README.md

 ## Running Marqo open source in production

-We support kubernetes templates for Marqo which you can deploy on a cloud provider of your choice.
-Marqo's kubernetes implementation allows you to deploy clusters with replicas, multiple storage shards and multiple inference nodes.
+We support Kubernetes templates for Marqo which you can deploy on a cloud provider of your choice.
+Marqo's Kubernetes implementation allows you to deploy clusters with replicas, multiple storage shards and multiple inference nodes.
 The repo can be found here: [https://github.com/marqo-ai/marqo-on-kubernetes](https://github.com/marqo-ai/marqo-on-kubernetes)

 If you're looking for a fully managed cloud service, you can sign up for Marqo Cloud here: [http://cloud.marqo.ai](http://cloud.marqo.ai).